prechelt/pomalevi/README.md

 This is the title

 This is the description of video part 1.
 It is a longer one that takes multiple lines.
+Those lines will be rendered as a flowing paragraph of text on the HTML page.

 This is the description of video part 2.
 ```

+Like most pomalevi options, `--toc` has **friendly defaults**:
+- `--toc myslides-toc.txt` will be assumed by default,
+  but if `myslides-toc.txt` is not found, the generic toc will be produced instead.
+- The toc file will be searched for in several places:
+  - `./myslides-toc.txt`, in the local directory
+  - `mydir/myslides-toc.txt`, in the input file directory
+  - `mydir/toc/stoplogo.png`, in the `toc` subdirectory of the input file
+     directory.

-Taking all of the above together, we get the following pomalevi call:
+Taking all of the above together, the pomalevi call:
-`pomalevi.py --split-at lr:splitlogo.png --stop-at ll:stoplogo.png --toc input-contents.txt input.wmv outputdir```
+`pomalevi.py --split-at lr:splitlogo.png --stop-at ll:stoplogo.png --toc input-contents.txt input.wmv outputdir`

-### Overlap Powerpoint export and pomalevi: `--wait`!!!
+### Overlapping Powerpoint export and pomalevi: waiting

 - Powerpoint export takes a long time,
   pomalevi encoding also takes a long time.
   It would be nice if we could start pomalevi before Powerpoint has
   finished exporting.
-  The `--wait` flag does that.
+  Consider it done!
-- It will observe the input file until it changes its file size,
+- pomalevi will automatically wait until the given input file appears to
-  then wait until it has no longer changed its file size for another 10 seconds,
+  have been exported completely
   and only then start the actual pomalevi work.

-### Other options

-- `-v`: Verbose mode.
-Prints the ffmpeg commands before they are started.
+### Output formats: MP4 vs. Webm

+pomalevi currently produces `*.mp4` video files.

+In the future, it will default to the more modern `*.webm`
+(this is also what for instance YouTube uses)
+and allow MP4 as an option.

 ## How it works